Watershed and Stream Management Plan

-Purpose: Train prospective ag-oriented coordinators and volunteers who want to lead and actively represent agriculture’s interests while engaging with other water stakeholders in local watershed and stream management planning and implementation efforts.
-Participants will gain an understanding of stream and watershed management plans and how agriculture can benefit by working with other water stakeholders through the planning and implementation process.
+Purpose: Train prospective ag-oriented coordinators and volunteers who want to lead and / or actively represent agriculture’s interests while engaging with other water stakeholders in local watershed and stream management planning.
+The training is designed to help participants gain an understanding of stream and watershed management plans and how agriculture can benefit by working with other water stakeholders through the planning and implementation process.

 - Stream and Watershed Management Plan Basics (goals, features, benefits, funding)

 - Ag & Water (irrigation methods, efficiency vs. conservation, return flow, augmentation)

 Water Stakeholders - What’s important to each group?